Degrees and Certifications:

-Our aim will be to work towards learning and mastering the assigned lessons either through lectures, discussion, Project-based learning, group work pertinent to SIOP practices, or through class readings and individual research.
+Our aim will be to work towards learning and mastering lessons either through lectures, discussion, Project-based learning, group work pertinent to SIOP practices, virtually, or through class readings and individual research.
 Grades will be based on the effort put forth by the student and the improvement of skills during the year.
 It is the students’ responsibility to make up any missed work due to any absence by checking with the teacher or classmates.
 Late work will not be accepted after the first three weeks of school when class changes are not uncommon.

 In accordance with our school policy, all students must observe the following class rules:

 - Come to class regularly and on time and take your assigned seat right away

 - Be respectful of others in manners and language

 - Participate in class actively by answering questions individually, or work in groups quietly

 - Prepare your lessons regularly; do your homework assignments on time.
 Also:

 - Bring a class folder and keep all work( homework / class-work) in it for grades